 - Are you providing a stellar user experience?

 The above is really only a few examples of what we might look for as professional SEO’s to provide a well rounded and optimized website.

 External Links and Citations

 While optimizing your website is the first step to starting to rank your website for local search terms, the sites that cite your address and website are just as important.
 We usually start this phase by taking a current overview of all of your citations that list your business.
 Some common ones are included below:

 - Yahoo Local

 Although, there are dozens of more common citations the above is a good place to start looking.
 What we have noticed in the past with ranking our clients, is that the more high quality local specific citations you can achieve the better.
-There are probably dozens of sites on the web that have categories and speciality sites related to your niche or business.
+There are probably dozens of sites on the web that have categories and specialty sites related to your niche or business.
 Often times, forming direct relationships with stakeholders or webmasters of those sites will be of benefit to your business in the long run.
-Hyper local niche advertising still works, doing the legwork to form relationships with sites that provide niche related traffic can make your lead generation strategy jump through the roof.
+Hyperlocal niche advertising still works, doing the legwork to form relationships with sites that provide niche related traffic can make your lead generation strategy jump through the roof.